 Once your child understands the potential threats it is important to lay out a set of ground rules and put measures in place to minimise the risk.
 You can set parental controls on your broadband and also on your child’s device to limit what they have access to.
+Vulnerability assessment is a method by which you can identify various threats in the computer system.
+You can get this service at https://www.sapphire.net/mss/vulnerability-management/.
 The rules you put in place will probably depend on your child’s age.
 For younger children you may decide that they can only use the internet in a communal family room, or that they must share all passwords with a parent.
 You may trust older kids to have a little more privacy online, but it is still important to establish a code of conduct for them to follow in regards to the information they share, what they are looking at and who they are connecting with.
 Communication is so important to help you monitor your child’s safety online, if you have an idea about what sort of sites they are accessing you will be able to look out for any red flags, we suggest visiting this great site to learn more about cybersecurity.